sproutcore/guides/README.md

 SproutCore Guides
 =================

 This is the official documentation for the [SproutCore](http://www.sproutcore.com) framework.
-You can see it live at the [SproutCore Guides](http://guides.sproutcore.com) homepage.
+You can see it live at the [SproutCore Guides homepage](http://guides.sproutcore.com).

-Want to make changes to the SproutCore documentation?
-This document contains a brief explanation of how to do so.
-For a more thorough explanation, see the [Contributing Guide](http://guides.sproutcore.com/contribute.html).
+This document contains a brief overview of how to contribute changes and additioins to the SproutCore Guides.
+For an in-depth explanation, see the [Contributing Guide](http://guides.sproutcore.com/contribute.html).

-## Get the Source
+## Getting the Source Code

 1. [Fork](https://help.github.com/articles/fork-a-repo) the [SproutCore Guides repository](https://github.com/sproutcore/guides) on [GitHub](http://github.com).